FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Panama

-Panama are not Costa Rica from four years ago.
+Panama is not Costa Rica from four years ago.
 They’re quite an old bunch and I expect them to pick up defeats and bookings in the group stages much like Honduras did four years ago.

 Morocco

+When the draw for Group B was made it seemed fairly certain that Spain and Portugal would qualify.
 Then trouble struck.
-First, Spain fired their head coach the day before the tournament and now the Portuguese players attached to Sporting are trying to work out their club future.
+First, Spain fired their head coach the day before the tournament and now the Portuguese players attached to Sporting are trying to work out their club’s future.

 All that could allow Morocco to steal in with their band of young, exciting attackers such as Hakim Ziyech and Amine Hart.
 Also, look at their coach, Herve Renard.
 He’s way too handsome to drop out at the group stages.

 Tournament winner